Adapton/fungi-lang.rust/README.md

 ## Fungi programs are incremental computations

+Incremental computing consists of successively re-computing related outputs from related inputs.

-Fungi programs are demand-driven incremental computations, in the spirit of [Adapton](http://adapton.org).
-In particular, Fungi provides two sub-languages for expressing the interactions of [incremental computations](https://en.wikipedia.org/wiki/Incremental_computing), which it divides into two roles:
+Fungi provides two sub-languages for expressing the interactions of [incremental computations](https://en.wikipedia.org/wiki/Incremental_computing), which it divides into two roles: